Benny Friedman (singer): Early life and family

 Friedman was born in St. Paul, Minnesota, where his father, Rabbi Manis Friedman, was a Chabad shaliach.
-He was one of fourteen children.
+He is one of fourteen children.
 His uncle (his father's brother) is Orthodox Jewish singing star Avraham Fried; he is also the first-cousin of Shmuel and Bentzi Marcus (sons of his father's sister Ita) of the band 8th Day.

 At the age of twelve he was sent to learn at the Lubavitcher yeshiva in Postville, Iowa, where he boarded in the home of Rabbi Sholom Rubashkin.
 At age 15 he traveled to Israel to study in the Lubavitcher yeshiva in Safed.
 He earned rabbinic ordination and worked as a Chabad shaliach in Tucson, Arizona for several years.

-He married Chanale Gopin on June 4, 2009 and resides in Crown Heights, Brooklyn.
+He married Chanale Gopin on June 4, 2009, and resides in Crown Heights, Brooklyn.

 Music career

-As a child, Friedman enjoyed singing at the family Shabbat table and listening to the CDs of Avraham Fried, Mordechai Ben David, and Moshe Yess.
+As a child, Friedman enjoyed singing at the family Shabbat table and listening to the CDs of his uncle, Avraham Fried, Mordechai Ben David, and Moshe Yess.
 He was also comfortable performing in front of audiences.
 After his bar mitzvah he began performing in Orthodox Jewish summer camps in the Catskill Mountains; later he gave concerts in the U.S., Europe, and Israel during his vacations from yeshiva.

 Before his marriage, Friedman trained for four years with voice coach Seth Riggs in California.
 During that time, he created a show called "Judaism: The Song and the Story", which toured the West Coast for several years running.

 Friedman came to national attention with the release of his first solo album, Taamu, produced by Avi Newmark along with Technical Producer Sruly Meyer, in 2009, just after he married.
 Afterward he began touring in concert and singing at Jewish weddings.
-He was a guest vocalist on the 2011 album Nagila V'Nismicha, singing with the Nagilah Orchestra.
+He was the vocalist on the 2011 album Nagila V'Nismicha, singing with the Nagilah Orchestra.

 His second solo album, Yesh Tikvah: Dawn of Moshiach (2012), also produced by Newmark, along with Technical Producer, Sruly Meyer, made a splash in the Orthodox Jewish world with its title track, "Yesh Tikvah".
 The Hebrew-language song encouraging hope and faith was co-written by Ari Goldwag and Miriam Israeli.
 The song earned a mention in an editorial in the Yated Ne'eman Orthodox Jewish newspaper, a paper not known for music reviews.
 "Yesh Tikvah" has been covered by numerous major Orthodox Jewish singers and choirs and was rendered into Yiddish by the Yedidim Choir.